 Carsaig arches are well worth visiting too, but only if you’re relatively fit and don’t mind a challenging walk/scramble over rocks.
-The arches themselves are sea caves that have been carved through the cliff faces by the power of the crashing waves, and while they’re certainly impressive, it’s the walk to the arches that draws in most visitors.
+The arches themselves are sea caves that have been carved through the cliff faces by the power of the crashing waves, and while they’re certainly impressive it’s the walk to the arches that draw most visitors.

-The route starts at Carsaig Pier which is worth visiting in itself because there are often colonies of seals soaking up the sun on the exposed rocks jutting out of Carsaig bay.
+The route starts at Carsaig Pier which is worth visiting in itself because there are often seal colonies soaking up the sun on the exposed rocks jutting out of Carsaig bay.

 After waving goodbye to the seals you’ll walk along rocky beaches and boggy grassland while following a boulder-strewn goat track, in-between scurrying across waterfalls and traversing narrow clifftop paths.
 One thing that can be said about this walk is that it’s not easy.